lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 compactness metric can give very different results.
 I now explain how I chose both of these.

-### Overview of compactness measures
+## Choosing which compactness measures to evaluate

 To empirically evaluate a trade-off between compactness and homogeneity, we must first figure out how to measure compactness.
 I give a brief overview of the different types of measures and explain the pros and cons of each.
-I present a compactness measure that I develop and finally explain my decision to use an ensemble of four compactness measures to increase the robustness of my results.[^-1]
+I present a compactness measure that I develop and finally explain my decision to analyse four different compactness measures to increase the robustness of my results.[^-1]

 [^-1]: I use the phrases "compactness metric" and "compactness measure"